TinaLand/standford_cs224w_project/FINAL_REPORT.md

 **Key Insights**:

-1. **Precision@Top-K Performance**: The model achieves **55-56% precision** when selecting top-K stocks, indicating it can identify stocks with higher probability of positive returns.
+1. **Precision@Top-K Performance**: The model achieves **52-54% precision** when selecting top-K stocks (see Figure 13 in Section 5.13), indicating it can identify stocks with higher probability of positive returns.
+This ranking capability is more valuable for portfolio construction than overall directional prediction.

-2. **IC Analysis**: The negative IC Mean suggests the model struggles with overall directional prediction, but Precision@Top-K shows it can still identify relative winners.
+2. **IC Analysis**: The negative IC Mean (-0.0047) suggests the model struggles with overall directional prediction, but Precision@Top-K shows it can still identify relative winners.
+See Section 4.4.3 for detailed IC analysis.

 3. **Class Imbalance Challenge**: F1 Score of 34.52% reflects the difficulty of predicting Down/Flat movements (minority class).
+Our Focal Loss approach helps address this, as shown in the training curves (Figure 2 in Section 5.2).

 ### 4.2 Portfolio-Level Performance